-Sales at stores open at least a year is a key gauge of a retailer's health because it excludes results from stores recently opened or closed.
+Sales at stores open at least a year, a key gauge of a retailer's health, edged up 0.3 percent.

 - Investment & Company Information